lakeff/ReinoCMDS2/README.md

   - will see if a steamID is registered to a character, and if so, what character it is.
   - Example: *.idcheck 1234567890*
 - `.unlock (Player)`
-  - will complete a player's journal, vbloods, abilities and waypoints.
+  - will complete a player's journal, vbloods, abilities, waypoints and the map.
 Does not unlock DLCs.
 (Thats naughty)
   - Example: *.unlock Bob*
+- `.revealmap (Player)`
+  - will reveal the map for a player named, or the user if no one is named.
+  - Example: *.revealmap Bob*
+- `.revealmapforallplayers`
+  - will reveal the map for all players.
+New players will log in with a revealed map.
+Currently logged in players will have their map revealed upon relog.
+There is a config setting to turn this behavior back off.
+- `.stealthadmin`
+  - will toggle stealth mode for the user as admin.
+This will enable you to still use all chat admin commands, but your name not go green.
+You cannnot adminauth or you will show as green again.
+Will persist through relog.

 ## Player Commands:
 - `.afk`